TechneWare/SmarterMail.Cli/README.md

 }
 ```

-- If a command requires a connection to the API before it can be executed, then call `IsConnectionOk` passing in the API client.
+- If a command requires a connection to the API before it can be executed, call `IsConnectionOk` passing in the API client.
     -
 ```csharp
 if (IsConnectionOk(Globals.ApiClient))